The coronavirus vaccine frontrunners are advancing quickly. Here's where they stand.

 Like the name suggests, protein-based vaccines are designed to expose the body's immune system to viral proteins.
 In the case of SARS-CoV-2, that's the spike protein which the virus uses to enter cells.

 Protein-based vaccines are often paired with adjuvants, compounds that help boost the immune response to vaccination.
-Clover's trial will test its candidate together with adjuvants developed by GlaxoSmithKline and Dynavax, potentially providing a proving ground for those companies' technologies in inoculating against SARS-CoV-2.
+Clover's trial is testing its candidate together with adjuvants developed by GlaxoSmithKline and Dynavax, potentially providing a proving ground for those companies' technologies in inoculating against SARS-CoV-2.

-In early July, CEPI provided Clover with additional financial muscle, pledging nearly $70 million to fund the Phase 1 study and prepare manufacturing capacity should the candidate succeed.
+CEPI has provided Clover with additional financial muscle, pledging nearly $70 million in July to fund the Phase 1 study and prepare manufacturing capacity should the candidate succeed.

 J&J was first among larger drugmakers to pursue a coronavirus vaccine, announcing in late January plans to develop one using the same technology that underpins several other of the pharma's experimental vaccines.